 Make a Lidded Box in Softwood – Woodwork Short Course

 A popular woodworking day course aimed at the absolute beginner.
 Seemingly a tall order for a single day, it’s an achievable woodwork project which has delighted all who have participated.
-We look at the carpentry tools and materials necessary to make a small wooden box; and consider our cutting options and fixing techniques.
-To pull the job off in quick smart time.
+We look at the carpentry tools and materials necessary to make a small wooden box; and consider our cutting options and fixing techniques to pull the job off in quick smart time.

 This satisfying woodworking project employs a nice selection of power and hand tools.
-Students also get the chance to use a couple of the bigger static machines; as well as the versatile router.
+Students also get the chance to use a couple of the bigger static machines; as well as the popular and versatile router.
 All under safe and constant supervision.
 It’s a good day out… in.BOOK NOW

 Woodworking Basics – Woodwork Short Course